GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 information.

 ### Dealing with Different Naming Conventions in the Same Bucket
-In most cases, it would be recommeneded to have separate buckets / deployment of the Cloud Function for each naming convention as this typically means that the upstream systems are governed by different teams.
+In most cases, it would be recommended to have separate buckets / deployment of the Cloud Function for each naming convention as this typically means that the upstream systems are governed by different teams.